A Drummers Guide to Cleaning Cymbals

 Polishing & Sanding Power Tools

 If you prefer learning through visual demonstrations, YouTube is a great source.
 These videos show how to use different polishing and sanding tools.
-Just like home remedies, keep in mind not all advice is good advice.
-Some tips may actually cause more harm and ruin the traditional finish of the cymbal.
+Just like home remedies, not all advice is good advice.
+Some tips may cause more harm and ruin the traditional finish of the cymbal.

 Be cautious if you consider using power tools of any kind on a naturally-lathed cymbal.
 That type of abrasion is likely to flatten the tonal ridges of the cymbal.
-This will result in reducing the complexity of the cymbal's sound, or even changing its fundamental tone.
+This will reduce the complexity of the cymbal's sound, or even change its fundamental tone.
 Only use those types of techniques as a last resort!

-If the prioritize appearance over sound, you should consider trading in your traditional cymbal for a brilliant finish cymbal.
+If you prioritize appearance over sound, you should consider trading in your traditional cymbal for a brilliant finish cymbal.
 You can find a catalogue of brilliant cymbals on our cymbals page.

-At the end of the day, cleaning and polishing your cymbals is a personal choice.
-It's as personal as the heads you select, the sticks you use, and the music you make.
-If you do decide to clean your cymbals, start slowly and learn as you continue on a consistent basis.
+In the end, cleaning and polishing your cymbals is a personal choice.
+Just like the heads you select, the sticks you use, and the music you make.
+If you decide to clean your cymbals, start slowly and learn as you continue consistently.
 You may be surprised how easy it is to restore them to their original shine!

 Keywords: cymbalcymbalsbrass cymbalscymbal cleanercymbal cleaningpolishescleanerssabianzildjianzildjian AAspaiste